rlmrezende/SQL-Project/starting_with_questions.md

 -- Country

 SELECT 	country AS Name,
    	v2productcategory AS product_category,
     	CAST(AVG(p.orderedquantity) AS DECIMAL(10,0)) AS avg_products_ordered
-FROM all_sessions AS als
+FROM all_sessions AS alls
 JOIN
     products AS p
-		ON als.productsku = p.sku
+		ON alls.productsku = p.sku
-GROUP BY country, v2productCategory
+GROUP BY country, v2productcategory
 ORDER BY avg_products_ordered DESC
 LIMIT 5;
 ````